Joseph C. Prince Entrepreneurship Program

 Have you ever thought that you might want to own your own business?
 Well, the realities suggest that that it is probably both more demanding and more rewarding than you have imagined.
 The Prince Entrepreneurship Program is designed to help you discover both sides of these realities.

-The Prince program is housed in the Department of Management at Stetson University and the courses can be used as part of a Management major, an Entrepreneurship minor, or taken as a coordinated series of electives.The program was founded by Tom Prince, a successful owner and operator of hotels, and named in honor of his father, Joseph.
+The entrepreneurship program is housed in the Department of Management at Stetson University and the courses can be used as part of a management major, entrepreneurship major and minor, or taken as a coordinated series of electives.The program was founded by Tom Prince, a successful owner and operator of hotels, and named in honor of his father, Joseph.

-By drawing form both the academic and professional worlds, the Prince Entrepreneurship Program is equipping the next generation of entrepreneurs to successfully navigate the risky waters of launching a business.
+By drawing from both the academic and professional worlds, the Prince Entrepreneurship Program is equipping the next generation of entrepreneurs to successfully navigate the risky waters of launching a business.

 Explore our online resources and join us at our entrepreneurship events!
 Welcome!